How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Brown leaf tips and edges

 Brown leaf tips and edges in Beetle Peperomia Plant are caused by two possible reasons.
-Remove all the damaged leaves to keep the plant neat and tidy.
+Remove all the damaged leaves to keep the plant neat.
+One possible reason is sudden changes in temperature due to drafts.

-Keep the plant away from draughts like drafty windos, windy doors, hot vents, air conditioners and others.
+Keep the plant away from drafty windows, windy doors, hot vents, air conditioners and others to maintain an average warmth of 15-260C.
+Check out this guide on understanding temperature for houseplants.

 Leggy stems (growth)